EvitaKnits/hitch-hound/README.md

 ### Browser Compatibility and Screen Size Responsiveness

-I viewed the program on each of the three key screen sizes (mobile, tablet and computer), using devtools, on four of the most popular browsers.
+I viewed the site on each of the three key screen sizes (mobile, tablet and computer), using devtools, on four of the most popular browsers.
 I also used the responsive setting to slide the width of the screen from narrow all the way through to wide to check the transition points.

 Pixel references for each of the screen sizes: